 Excellent communication with our patients and families is the foundation for safe and effective health care.
 Without effective communication, a message can turn into error, misunderstanding, frustration, or even disaster.

-- To continue to refine skills, all participants will work one-one-one with a coach at 30 days post-workshop and again at 60 days post-workshop.
+- Follow-up coaching: To continue to refine skills, all participants will work one-one-one with a coach at 30 days post-workshop and again at 60 days post-workshop.
 The coach will be from the Office of the Patient Experience and will observe each participant’s patient encounters and then offer individualized coaching to refine their skills.

 This program is designed to give you techniques to build stronger relationships with your patients without adding time to the patient encounter—for example, tips on setting an agenda, listening reflectively, and sharing information incrementally.
 You’ll be better equipped to manage visits more efficiently, while conveying empathy and making important connections.